Erveon/FlightDelayPredictor/README.md

 # FlightDelayPredictor
-A neural network that tries to predict the delay on a flight based on previous delays.
+A program that tries to predict the delay on a flight based on previous delays.